top of page

 Photo by Lukas Bato on Unsplash

 The North American Power Grid is aging, physically and technologically, and could very well become the limiting factor in the clean energy transition.
-With increasing emergent power generation technologies at our fingertips, significant shifts, and increases in electricity demands at our doorstep, our current-day model for power generation, transmission, and distribution is increasingly being challenged.
+With increasing emergent power generation technologies at our fingertips, and significant shifts and increases in electricity demands at our doorstep, our current day model for power generation, transmission and distribution is increasingly being challenged.

 This article marks the beginning of a three-part series that will provide an overview of the mounting challenges facing North America’s electric grid infrastructure; the current and upcoming policy reforms aiming to address these challenges; ways in which electric service providers can prepare, plan, and advocate for the grid of the future.